repseqio/protocols/Human TCR alpha and beta RNA-based RACE protocol.md

 samples, culture thawed cells overnight in RPMI-1640 supplemented with 10% human serum.

-####Preparing starting material – total RNA.
+####Total RNA isolation.
 Timing ~1 hour.
-3| Use column-based RNA isolation method, for example, RNeasy Micro kit (QIAGEN).
+3| Use column-based RNA isolation method, for example, [RNeasy Micro kit (QIAGEN)](https://www.qiagen.com/ru/shop/sample-technologies/rna/rna-preparation/rneasy-micro-kit#orderinginformation).
 Alternatively, use any commercially available reagents for RNA extraction based on acid guanidinium thiocyanate-phenol-chloroform method.
 It may be, for example, Trizol (Invitrogen) or QIAzol (QIAGEN), or other analogous products.
 Follow the protocols as described by the manufacturer.
 Depending on the quantity of starting material use the following options:

 3A| For large numbers of cells, when using phenol-chloroform based RNA extraction method, use correct amount of lysis reagent.
-For example, use 1 mL of Trizol per up to 10^7 cells.
+For example, use 1 ml of Trizol per up to 10^7 cells.
 When using column-based RNA extraction method, DNAse treatment is strongly recommended for large numbers of cells.

 **CRITICAL STEP:** Improper ratio Trizol reagent: sample may lead to insufficient cell lysis and affect the RNA yield.